Does Occupational Noise Really Cause Heart Disease? New Study Explores

 “But the question remains: Is occupational noise sufficient to cause stress-related illness when exposure is at levels below those known to impair hearing?”
 Michaud said.

-“Our main interest was related to hearing among Canadians, not specifically to investigate whether noise exposure may contribute to cardiovascular disease,” said Michaud.
+āOur main interest was related to hearing among Canadians, not specifically to investigate whether noise exposure may contribute to cardiovascular disease,ā said Michaud. āWe realized we had the data to look at the relationship between noise and cardiovascular outcomes on a national level.ā

 (With inputs from ANI)